Captain's Log

 Foundations

-01 - Establishing the baseline
+01 - Diagnosing the problem

 Before jumping in, I familiarized myself with the app in its current state to suss out the most glaring UX issues.